Sustainable business: Challenges and opportunities

 Implementing sustainable business practices may have an effect on profits and a firm's financial 'bottom line'.
 However, during a time where environmental awareness is popular, green strategies are likely to be embraced by employees, consumers, and other stakeholders.
-Many organisations concerned about the environmental impact of their business are taking initiatives to invest in sustainable business practices.
+Many organizations concerned about the environmental impact of their business are taking initiatives to invest in sustainable business practices.
 In fact, a positive correlation has been reported between environmental performance and economic performance.
 Businesses trying to implement sustainable business need to have insights on balancing the social equity, economic prosperity and environmental quality elements.

 If an organization’s current business model is inherently unsustainable, becoming truly sustainable requires a complete makeover of the business model (e.g. from selling cars to offering car sharing and other mobility services).
 This can present a major challenge due to the differences between the old and the new model and the respective skills, resources and infrastructure needed.
 A new business model can offer major opportunities by entering or even creating new markets and reaching new customer groups.
-The main challenges faced in the sustainable business practices implementation by businesses in developing countries include lack of skilled personnel, technological challenges, socio-economic challenges, organisational challenges and lack of proper policy framework.
+The main challenges faced in the sustainable business practices implementation by businesses in developing countries include lack of skilled personnel, technological challenges, socio-economic challenges, organizational challenges and lack of proper policy framework.
 Skilled personnel plays a crucial role in quality management, enhanced compliance with international quality standards, and preventative and operational maintenance attitude necessary to ensure sustainable business.
 In the absence of skilled work forces, companies fail to implement a sustainable business model.